 The question of whether forecasts are necessary crops up from time to time.
 The inescapable conclusion is that no matter what type of business you are in, or what function you perform, there is a need for some kind of future estimate upon which to build a plan.

 These plans are applied to many different areas of the enterprise, which have different needs and objectives.

 It is difficult to quantify the benefits of forecasting; however, in the supply chain, there are certain components that can be quantified, showing the benefits of forecasting.
-One way to measure the benefits of forecasting is to see how much would have been lost if the forecast was not accurate.
+One way to measure the benefits of forecasting is to see how much would have been lost if the forecast was not accurate - forecast accuracy is key.
 Another way to measure them is how much would have been gained (or saved) with improved forecasts.

 Improved forecasts reduce losses and increase savings.
 To quantify savings from improved forecasting in real time, we surveyed ten companies: three in Computer/Technology and seven in Consumer Products.
 The companies we surveyed had sales volumes anywhere from $100 million to $3 billion (see Exhibit 1).

 To quantify savings (or losses) from under-forecasting, we asked companies surveyed to give us information on their:

 To quantify the losses from over-forecasting, we asked companies surveyed to give us information on their: